5v1988/bdd-cucumber-tests/README.md

-# bdd-cucumber-tests
+# bdd cucumber tests workshop

 **Introduction**

-This workshop intends to provide guidance on building test automation framework, mainly using Guice, a dependency injection framework.It should take from 1 to 2 hours, depending on how deep you want to go into each topic.
+This workshop intends to provide guidance on building test automation framework, mainly using Guice, a dependency injection framework from Google.
+It should take from 1 to 2 hours, depending on how deep you want to go into each topic.

 **Set-up Outline**

+- [Step 0: **Define scenarios to be automated in Gherkin**](#step-0-define-scenarios-to-be-automated-in-bdd-format) : Create a couple of scenarios that are used to explain the concepts.

 - [Step 1: **Set up a module & injector source**](#step-1-create-a-custom-module-and-an-injector-source) : Create a custom module and injector classes that provide and inject objects where required respectively.